Room Selection Info

 Theme Corridors are groups of 8-14 students who want to live together in a block of rooms based on their interests (academic to social, gaming to artsy, & everything in between).
 Theme corridors will provide one program based on their theme for their floor/hall community during the academic year.
 Theme corridors offer a wonderful opportunity to shape your own community!

-Applications are available online and are due March 19th.
-Applications will be reviewed by ResCouncil and the Director of Residence Life; if approved, the groups members’ lottery numbers will be averaged and the group will be placed in rank order with other groups.
+Applications are available online and are due March 25th.
+Applications will be reviewed by ResCouncil and the Director of Residence Life;.
 Offers will be made based on the placement preferences indicated in the application; all rooms in grouping must be filled to occupancy.
 Theme corridor placements are available in all traditional halls following current class restrictions; proportions within a given hall will be limited.

 All other students need to have roommate plans in place prior to Room Selection.
 Rooms can only be selected if they are filled to occupancy - so if you want to be in a double room, you need to have a roommate with you at the time of selection; if you want a triple, you need 2 roommates; etc.

 If you are unable to fill a room to occupancy when your number is called, you will be directed to select another eligible room that you can fill to occupancy or you will drop to the bottom of room selection and be paired with other students who do not have roommate plans.

 Any room not filled to occupancy at any point after room selection may be consolidated or moved to achieve full occupancy at any time.
 This may include adding other students or moving the assigned students to a more appropriate room for the size of the roommate group.
 Students with vacancies are not permitted to refuse a roommate consolidation.

 Students with two semesters or less remaining have the ability to “squat” their current room for their final year.